arronlorenz/pi-pwr-button/README.md

 ## Monitoring the UPS battery

 `bat.py` reads the battery voltage and capacity from the X708 over I2C using `smbus2`.
-When the voltage drops below 3&nbsp;V the script toggles the shutdown line via `gpiod`.
+It polls once per minute and when the voltage drops below 3&nbsp;V the script toggles the shutdown line via `gpiod`.
 Run it as root:

 ```bash
 sudo python3 bat.py